KagenoMoheji/ActiveTabGanttLogger/README.md

 - When long running on Mac, this cli makes PC out of memory.
 The reason may be in a dependent module `pyobjc`, but I don't know how to release memory.
 [Memory leak pyobjc - stack overflow](https://stackoverflow.com/questions/40720149/memory-leak-pyobjc)
-- Can not build a executable file for Mac with `/config/font/ipaexg.ttf` by using `pyinstaller` or `auto-py-to-exe`.
 - Like No.2 in [Graph Examples](#graphs), a part of ganttchart disappear from graph when setting `set_interval` more than 2.
 I'm investigating the causes...
 - In `Observer.py`, sometimes thread error like below occurs on Windows.
 I'm investigating the causes...